dmitrip/PML/README.md

 The PML distribution can be used as a plug-in estimator for symmetric functionals of distributions (that is, functionals that are invariant under relabeling of the support set, like entropy, Rényi entropy, support set size).

 ## Usage
-The Julia, Matlab, and Python implementations share the same interface.
-See examples below.
+Julia, Matlab, and Python implementations share the same interface.
+See language-specific examples below.

 ### Estimating symmetric functionals of distributions

 To estimate a functional of a probability distribution we first compute the approximate PML distribution "under the hood" and then return the functional evaluated on the approximate PML distribution.

-When the support set size is unknown:
+When the underlying support set size is unknown:
 ```python
 F_est = estimate_fun_from_histogram(F, empirical_distribution)
 ```